jaimetur/PhotoMigrator/README.md

 >
 > By default, (if your terminal size has enough width and heigh) a Live Dashboard will show you all the details about the migration process, including most relevant log messages, and counter status.
 You can disable this Live Dashboard using the flag **'-dashboard=false or --dashboard=false'**.
 >
-> Additionally, this Automated Migration process can also be executed secuencially instead of in parallel, using flag **--parallel=false**, so first, all the assets will be pulled from <SOURCE> and when finish, they will be pushed into <TARGET>, but take into account that in this case, you will need enough disk space to store all your assets pulled from <SOURCE> service.
+> Additionally, this Automated Migration process can also be executed sequentially instead of in parallel, using flag **--parallel=false**, so first, all the assets will be pulled from <SOURCE> and when finish, they will be pushed into <TARGET>, but take into account that in this case, you will need enough disk space to store all your assets pulled from <SOURCE> service.

 > [!WARNING]
 > If you use a local folder <INPUT_FOLDER> as source client, all your Albums should be placed into a subfolder called *'Albums'* within <INPUT_FOLDER>, creating one Album subfolder per Album, otherwise the tool will no create any Album in the target client.